I Admit: Lyrics

 In "I Admit", Kelly admits to various acts, including dropping out of high school and not attending church.
-Kelly claims to be dyslexic, and asserts that his inability to read his recording contract caused him to forfeit publishing rights to his music, which contributed to Kelly's financial troubles, including his $20 million tax debt to the Internal Revenue Service.
-In the song, Kelly confesses that he was sexually unfaithful and frequented strip clubs.
+Kelly reveals he that was diagnosed with dyslexia and asserts that his inability to read his recording contract caused him to forfeit publishing rights to his music, which contributed to the singer's financial troubles, including his $20 million tax debt to the Internal Revenue Service.
+In the song, Kelly confesses that he has been sexually unfaithful and frequented strip clubs.
 Kelly reveals that he lost his virginity in his childhood when he was raped by an older female family member, elaborating on the disclosures from his 2012 autobiography, Soulacoaster: The Diary of Me.

 Despite the song's title and Kelly's repetition of the lyric "I admit it, I did it" in the chorus, "I Admit" does not contain any criminal admissions.
 Kelly denies accusations of domestic violence, involvement in a "sex cult", and pedophilia in his lyrics, dismissing them as matters of opinion.
 Kelly does not admit guilt regarding the 2008 acquittal of his sex tape allegations, but maintains that he has been "falsely accused" and sings that his lawyer advised him to "don't say noth'".
-Although Kelly admits to casual sex with "both older and young ladies", he states that all of them were "over age".
+Although Kelly admits to having casual sex with "both older and young ladies", he states that all of them were "over age".
+The singer recounts a meeting with Wendy Williams in which he described his feelings for Aaliyah, who he illegally married in 1994 when she was 15 years old, as "love".

 The lyrics denounce DeRogatis for profiting from his reports of Kelly's scandals, and John Legend, Steve Harvey, and Tom Joyner for refusing to publicly defend Kelly from his accusers.
 In response to the Mute R. Kelly campaign, Kelly sings, "only God can mute me".
 Kelly expresses support for a "women's group", but also exclaims that "they tryna lock me up like Bill", referring to Bill Cosby, who at the time was awaiting incarceration after his April 2018 sexual assault convictions.
-Kelly finishes the song by telling the audience to "stay the fuck out of my business", and inviting his hometown of Chicago to use his image as inspiration for city youth.
+Kelly finishes the song by telling the audience to "stay the fuck out of my business", and inviting his birthplace of Chicago to use his image as inspiration for city youth.